clarkpsmith/my-weather-app/README.md

 ## Contact

-If you have any questions or need assistance, please contact [Your Name](mailto:clark.smith79@gmail.com).
+If you have any questions or need assistance, please contact [Clark Smith](mailto:clark.smith79@gmail.com).
 ```